 Chromating – It is the chromate quenching of a galvanized article.

-Cleaning – It is the process of chemically or mechanically removing unwanted residue or contaminants (mill scale, rust, dirt and oil) from the surface of a steel article prior to galvanizing.
+Cleaning – It is the process of chemically or mechanically removing unwanted residue or contaminants (mill scale, rust, dirt, and oil) from the surface of a steel article prior to galvanizing.

 Diamond Pyramid Number – It is system of assigning values to metals quantifying their hardness.

 Dissimilar metals – These are two or more different metals in contact.
-Due to varying surface conductivity, one or more metals may experience accelerated corrosion.
+Due to varying surface conductivity, one or more metals can experience accelerated corrosion.
 Since zinc is high in the galvanic series, it preferentially corrodes to protect most dissimilar metals.

-Drossing – It is the process of removing dross buildup from the bottom of the pot.
+Drossing – It is the process of removing dross build-up from the bottom of the pot.

 Dry galvanizing – It is the dipping of steel in an aqueous zinc ammonium chloride solution and then thoroughly drying before immersing in the molten zinc bath.

 Ductile iron – It is the molten iron treated with an element such as magnesium or cerium to induce a measurable degree of ductility to the iron.
 These additives do not affect galvanizing ability of iron.

 Ductility – It is the ability of a material to be formed without fracturing.
 Galvanized steel is ductile within certain recommended bending radii.